ucdavisdatalab/archive-vision/README.md

 **scanDatabase** reads in a seed image, the directory of `.yml` files, a filepath to an output json (text) file, and the path to the SURF parameter file.

 The program reads in your seed image, extracts the keypoints and descriptors like processImages had, and compares that information with the keypoints and descriptors from every `.yml` file; this is essentially comparing the seed image against every image in the imageset.
 Each comparison is done using a robust filter, that checks for sensitivity, symmetry, as well as geometric proximity of the matches.
 Images are then ranked based on the number of matches they have with the seed image.
-The top three matches are then displayed with the number of matches they contained.
-There will be two output files: `output.jpg` and `output.txt`.

 ***Using scanDatabase***